draeger-lab/SBSCL/UserGuidelines.md

 CompSimulator compSimulator = new CompSimulator(sbmlfile);
 ```

-- After creating the instance, you have to call `solve()` method of the CompSimulator class with duration and step size to get the results in the form of MultiTable.
+- After creating the instance of the simulator, you have to call the `solve()` method of the CompSimulator class with duration and step size to get the results in the form of MultiTable.

 ```java
 // Here, 10.0 refers to the total duration